The Department of Housing and Community Development is ready to help families in need during the COVID-19 health crisis.

 Are you having trouble paying your rent or mortgage because of the COVID-19 pandemic?
 Have you lost your job or lost income during the Covid-19 health crisis?
 Are you at risk of becoming homeless?

-The Residential Assistance for Families in Transition (RAFT) and Emergency Rental and Mortgage Assistance (ERMA) programs may provide income-eligible households with up to $10,000 to pay overdue or future rent or mortgage costs.
-You can apply to both programs at one of eleven regional agencies.
+Federal Emergency Rental Assistance Program may provide up to 12 months of rental assistance, and the Residential Assistance for Families in Transition (RAFT) and Emergency Rental and Mortgage Assistance (ERMA) programs may provide income-eligible households with up to $10,000 to pay overdue or future rent or mortgage costs.
+There is one application for all three programs, staff at regional agencies will determine your eligibility.

 Please use the tool linked below to find your regional agency and see the income limits for eligibility in your region based on household size.
 You can also call 2-1-1 for more information.